-Over the past decade, the White Oak Mountain Area has witnessed fluctuations influenced by economic conditions, population growth, and shifting residential and commercial demands.
-As residential needs expand, the area has experienced increased activity in both new construction and renovation projects.
-Analyzing these trends offers valuable insights into the region's growth patterns, regulatory impacts, and future development prospects, highlighting the dynamic nature of White Oak Mountain's built environment.
+Over the past decade, Walden's Plateau has witnessed fluctuations influenced by economic conditions, population growth, and shifting residential and commercial demands.
+As urbanization extends its reach, the plateau has experienced increased activity in both new construction and renovation projects.
+Analyzing these trends offers valuable insights into the growth patterns, regulatory impacts, and future development prospects, highlighting the dynamic nature of Walden's Plateau's built environment.

-Figure 2.5 reveals that the majority of permits issued have been for single-family homes (or related), which aligns with the existing and desired character of the community.
+Figure 2.3 reveals that the majority of permits issued have been for single-family homes, which aligns with the existing and desired character of the community.
 The preference for single-family homes is anticipated to continue, as detailed in Chapter 2.3.
-This consistency ensures that the area's charm and appeal are preserved even as it evolves.
+The emphasis on low-density housing, ample green spaces, and community-centered amenities reflects a deliberate effort to sustain the Area's unique charm.

-Following single-family residential permits, the "Other" classification represents the second-highest category for permit issuance as defined in table 2.
-The total of commercial permits issued in the 10 year period consist of approximately 1.1% of the total permits issued in Area 12.
+Following single-family residential permits, the "Other" classification represents the second-highest category for permit issuance as identified in Table 2.
+This activity reflects the Area's evolving economic condition as well as its desire to be primarily residential.
+There were no new commercial permits issued in the 10 year period (2013-2023).

 The analysis of building permit trends also highlights how economic and demographic shifts have shaped development.
-Population growth, driven by the area's desirability and quality of life, has further fueled demand for housing and services, prompting a balanced approach to development that meets diverse needs.
+Population growth, driven by the Area's desirability and quality of life, has further fueled demand for housing and services, prompting a balanced approach to development that meets diverse needs.